 - If your species is supported by tappAS, download the corresponding GFF3 here.

 - Download the IsoAnnotLite, script and unzip.

-- Run the basic IsoAnnotLite command as indicated below (note that the -gff3 parameter is optional).
+- Run the basic IsoAnnotLite command as indicated below (note that all arguments are optional [use -h for more information]).

-Note that SQANTI files should be provided in the order indicated above.
+Note that SQANTI3 files should be provided in the order indicated above.
 In case of problems, use the argument «-h» to get help.